Aline Pailler: Media career

 Pailler has been a member of several radio programmes, including Sans tambour ni trompette with Jean-François Kahn, Chocolatine, Les Dromomaniaques, Sens dessus dessous, and L'oreille en coin on France Inter.
 She also used to present a programme on Radio Bleue.

-From September 2007 to July 2017, she was the produced of Jusqu'à la lune et retour on France Culture, which presented youth literature and culture.
+From September 2007 to July 2017, she was the producer of Jusqu'à la lune et retour on France Culture, which presented youth literature and culture.
 On her retirement from the programme in 2017, she declared that she had only become more politically radical with age and that she would continue advocating communist ideals.

 She has also done some work on television, including Le Cercle de minuit on France 2 and Regards de Femme on FR3.